Canada Federal Skilled Worker Express Entry?

 Federal Skilled Worker Points Grid

 In order to be eligible for the Federal Skilled Worker Class, candidates must score a minimum of 67 out of 100 points on this points grid.
-Please note that this is a completely separate points system from the Comprehensive Ranking System (CRS) used to ranking all Express Entry profiles.
+Please note that this is a completely separate points system from the Comprehensive Ranking System (CRS) used to rank all Express Entry profiles.

 Six factors are considered under the Federal Skilled Worker Program points grid.
 Click on any of the slides below to learn more.